 So, are you ready for swimming under waterfalls, volcano views, beautiful beaches, unique wildlife, and more?

-DAY ONE – Land in San Jose / Tour Britt coffee plantation or visit Poas Volcano
+DAY ONE – Land in San Jose / Tour a coffee farm or visit Poas Volcano

 DAY TWO – Drive to Manuel Antonio/ See Crocodiles / Playa Biesanz / Sunset Dinner